deltachat/deltachat-core-rust/deltachat-repl/README.md

 cargo run <path to deltachat db>
 ```

-Type in `help` to learn about what comands are available.
+Type in `help` to learn about what commands are available.

 ## Usage with `tokio-console`